WDI-SEA/news-of-the-world-react/README.md

 #### Part 5: Fully Responsive
 If you've gotten this far, good job!
 You have one last task remaining: to make your app fully responsive.

 At this point, consider how you can change your layout and components.
 As always, [CSS Tricks](https://css-tricks.com/) is your friend, so if you're struggling, check out some of the resouces they have.
+If you are struggling on how to incorporate css into your React app, don't fret!
+There are [so many ways](https://codeburst.io/4-four-ways-to-style-react-components-ac6f323da822) to use css in React.

 <details>
 <summary>Hint</summary>